minzsiure/Variable-Binding-Capacity/README.md

 This repository contains the code for reproducing experiments conducted in our paper:

-**Through the Lens of Emergent Associative Memories: <br>
+**Skip Connections Increase the Capacity of <br>
-Skip Connections Increase the Capacity of Variable Binding Mechanisms**
+Associative Memories in Variable Binding Mechanisms**

 Yi Xie $^{1*}$, Yichen Li $^{2*}$, Akshay Rangamani $^{1}$, Tomaso Poggio $^{1}$